 Enabling support text labels on actionable icons for new users – Usability

-A personalised first time landing screen instead of a generic empty state - User adoption
+A personalized first time landing screen instead of a generic empty state – User adoption

 Chat windows with pre-exposed list of media that can be shared – Value proposition